404Wolf/csds340-case-study-1/report.typ

 We explored two different general strategies to allow for nonlinear boundaries.
 First, training classifiers specifically designed to discern nonlinear boundaries, and second, pre-processing techniques to augment our data in ways that would induce a nonlinear decision boundary.

- To choose the appropriate non-linear classifier, we trained different classifiers such as Gradient Boosting, Random Forest, K-Nearest Neighbors, and Extra Trees.
+To choose an appropriate non-linear classifier, we trained different classifiers such as Gradient Boosting, Random Forest, K-Nearest Neighbors, and Extra Trees, and optimized hyperparameters for each of them with a simple grid search.

-We observed K-Nearest Neighbors substantially underperforming, likely due to the curse of dimensionality: with 3000 examples distributed across 30 features (some irrelevant), the data becomes too sparse for meaningful distance-based neighborhoods, as points that appear geometrically close lack sufficient shared pattern similarity for reliable classification.
+We observed K-Nearest Neighbors substantially underperforming, likely due to the curse of dimensionality: with 3,000 examples distributed across 30 features (and some irrelevant ones), the data becomes too sparse for meaningful distance-based neighborhoods, as points that appear geometrically close lack sufficient shared pattern similarity for reliable classification.
+We tried many different distance metrics, expecting minkowski distance for our dimensionality (30) to be optimal, but it seemed like Manhattan distance worked best.

 Gradient Boosting had a similar performace to Random Forest but underperformed after optimizing the hyperparameters.
+As we observed earlier, Logistic Regression performed competitively, but we were sitll able to do better.

 #figure(
-  image("images/model_performance_comparison.png")
+  image("images/model_performance_comparison.png"),
-,caption: [Non-linear classifiers performance comparision], )
+  caption: [Non-linear classifiers performance comparision], )

- Finally we chose Extra Trees as our final classifier over the Random Forest even if it had slightly lower resoults since we saw that our RF was overfitting the data from the validation curves.
+We ended up choosing Extra Trees as our final classifier over Random Forest even though it had slightly lower results since it seemed like Random Forest was overfitting the data based on the validation curves seen in @fig:overfitting.
- //! want a validation curves plot of RF agains the extratreesa

 #figure(
   image("images/learning_curves_comparison.png"),
-  caption: [Overfitting of the Random Forest and better fitting with the Extra Trees], )
+  caption: [Overfitting of the Random Forest and better fitting with the Extra Trees], ) <fig:overfitting>

-Once we selected the model roughly adjusting the hyperparameters as we tought best, we proceeded to apply an extensive grid search to find the best hyperparameters for the Extra Trees.
-Searching through the following parameters:
+Once we selected the model roughly adjusting the hyperparameters as we tought best, we proceeded to apply an extensive grid search to find the best hyperparameters for the Extra Trees, which yielded the following optimal hyperparameters (@fig:optimal-parameters).

-- `n_estimators`: 300-1000
-- `max_depth`: 10-30 or unlimited
-- `max_features`: sqrt, log2, or 0.3-0.5
-- `class_weight`: balanced or none
+#place(
+  top,
+  float: true,
+  scope: "parent",
+  [
+    #figure(
+      [
+        #set text(size: 8pt)

+        #table(
+          columns: (25%, 25%, 25%, 25%),
+          align: left,
+          [*Parameter*], [*Values*], [*Description*], [*Optimal Value*],
+          [`n_estimators`], [300-1000], [Number of trees in the forest], [500],
+          [`max_depth`], [10-30 or `unlimited`], [Maximum depth of each tree], [unlimited], [`max_features`], [`sqrt`, `log2`, or 0.3-0.5], [Features considered per split], [`sqrt`], [`class_weight`], [balanced or none], [Weight adjustment for imbalanced classes], [balanced], )
+      ],
+      caption: [Table of tuned hyperparameters found with a grid search.], ) <fig:optimal-parameters>
+  ],
+)

 // Recommendations on how to evaluate the effectiveness of your algorithm if it